Today I’m sharing my favorite Valentine’s Day cookie recipe and creating Valentine’s Day cookie care packages to enjoy and share.

 A few tips:

-- Depending on the size of your cookie cutters, make at least two batches of dough.
-One batch yields only 18-20 of my medium and large size hearts.
+- Depending on the size of your cookie cutter, make at least two batches of dough.
+One batch yields only 18-20 medium sized hearts.

 - The icing takes a long time to dry and fully set.
 At least 12 hours, preferably overnight.